gearglow/ReptiliaWithATwist/The List.md

 > To Do
 >
-> - Find and read Divination And Privacy: Information Assurance In The Magical World
+> - Find and read Divination And Privacy: Information Control In The Magical World
 > - Examine the blood wards Dumbledore claims to have put on #4 Privet Drive

 After reading the primer and finishing their morning workout, she and Robbie started poking around the Dursley home for wards, and potential anchors.
 Pushing her magic into her eyes, she activated what ward-crafters and curse-breakers called Mage Sight, allowing her to see visual representations of magical manifestations which would otherwise be invisible.
 Such as ward-lines, which in this case glowed an angry blood-red.
 They followed the ward traces to a flag-stone in the back garden, one of the path leading to the tool-shed.